adswerve/google_analytics_flattener_ga4/README.md

 ## Prerequisites ##
 1. Create Google GCP project or use an existing project that has Google Analytics data flowing to it.
-Referred to as [PROJECT_NAME]
+Referred to as [PROJECT_ID]
 2. Enable the Cloud Build API
 3. Enable the Cloud Functions API
 4. Add "Logs Configuration Writer", "Cloud Functions Developer" pre